jmwolf82/XAI_Healthcare/Initial_EDA/Pandas_EDA/README.md

 ## Findings:

+- The assumption is that the missing class is a non-detection?
+The database was missing a class.
+- The COADEL and ODAEL datasets have the same amount of classes though the MEL dataset does not.

+- [ ] Investigate further the classes of the datasets.

 ### COADEL:

 - 5 Classes:
-	1. Mitotic cell look-alike
+	- Mitotic cell look-alike
-	2. Mitotic Figure
+	- Mitotic Figure
-	4. Tumor Regio
+	- Tumor Regio
-	5. Exclude from Tumor Region
+	- Exclude from Tumor Region

 ### ODAEL:

 - 5 Classes:
-	1. Mitotic cell look-alike
+	- Mitotic cell look-alike
-	2. Mitotic Figure
+	- Mitotic Figure
-	4. Tumor Region
+	- Tumor Region
-	5. Exclude from Tumor Region
+	- Exclude from Tumor Region

 ### MEL:

 - 3 Classes:
-	1. Mitotic cell look-alike
+	- Mitotic cell look-alike
-	2. Mitotic Figure
+	- Mitotic Figure